AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 product-previous: workfront-proof
 product-area: documents
 navigation-topic: share-proofs-and-files
-title: Manage Proof Roles in [!DNL Workfront] Proof
+title: Manage Proof Roles in [!DNL Workfront Proof]
 description: Proof roles enable you to grant permissions to users who are limited by the permission profile that is configured on their user profile.
-(For more information about permission profiles, see Proof Permissions Profiles in [!DNL Workfront] Proof.)
+(For more information about permission profiles, see Proof Permissions Profiles in [!DNL Workfront Proof].)
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: b371cc20-4226-49ce-96c6-9815b2e84713
 ---
-# Manage Proof Roles in [!DNL Workfront] Proof
+# Manage Proof Roles in [!DNL Workfront Proof]

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 Proof roles enable you to grant permissions to users who are limited by the permission profile that is configured on their user profile.
-(For more information about permission profiles, see [Proof Permissions Profiles in [!DNL Workfront] Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md).)
+(For more information about permission profiles, see [Proof Permissions Profiles in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md).)

 Proof roles are different from account profiles.
 Your account profile relates to the overall permission level you have in your account and will affect the rights you have over all proofs in your account, even those which have not explicitly been shared with you.

-For more information, see [Proof Permissions Profiles in [!DNL Workfront] Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md).
+For more information, see [Proof Permissions Profiles in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md).

 ## About Proof Roles